 Related Blog: Six ways to make your conference more sustainable

-Plan Menu Wisely to avoid Food Waste at a Conference
+Plan Menu Wisely To Avoid Food Waste At A Conference

-Measure, Plan And Enhance Food Services
+Measure, Plan, And Enhance Food Services

 Managing a waste log is also a great way to record what you are throwing away.
 This will help you calculate the value of your food loss.
 Maintaining this log will ensure that you make better decisions in the future.
-As a viable alternative, you could also pass on certain foods that are ideal for canning and pickling to companies that undertake this.
+As a viable alternative, you could also pass on certain foods ideal for canning and pickling to companies undertaking this.

 Be Smart With Your Service